ckuo21-inf/Infostealer/README.md

 ---

 # Remember!
-These tools collect sensitive data and can be abused.
-Use this repository ONLY for legitimate security research, authorized auditing, or educational study.
-Do NOT use for activities that violate privacy or the law.
+Information and code provided on this repository are for educational purposes only.
+The creator is no way responsible for any direct or indirect damage caused due to the misusage of the information.
+Everything you do, you are doing at your own risk and responsibility.

 ### Credits: